 Ian’s definition of leadership is being a catalyst to increase productivity and performance (in the nicest possible way through engagement).
 Therefore it should now be a leader’s priority looking after their number one customer – their employees.

 Hutchinson says that everyone should be responsible for engagement.
 Sure, the old model of employee engagement suggests that human resources should be responsible for Organisational Engagement Plans (OEP); but even better is getting people leaders responsible for creating Team Engagement Plans (TEP); however the most effective approach is getting individual employees to take responsibility for their Personal Engagement Plans (PEP).

 The overall objective is to shift the paradigm of the employment relationship to one of Employee Driven Engagement.
 Move away from providing extrinsic benefits to employees, and shift to having individuals taking responsibility for their own engagement and motivation intrinsically with self-leadership and personal responsibility.
-But it this all starts with being the catalyst to getting your people clear on what engages and motivates them.
+But it all starts with the organisation being the catalyst to getting your people clear on what engages and motivates them.

 The key is to have solutions for individuals with simple tools for change that stick, rather than just a fad that is here today and gone tomorrow.
-Successfully embedding this employee driven engagement approach has been proven to be the new employer-employee ‘win-win’.
+Successfully embedding this employee driven engagement approach has proven to be the new employer-employee ‘win-win’.